eduardhubner/eduardhubner/README.md

 ## What I'm Exploring

 I'm particularly interested in understanding how AI systems work internally and ensuring they're safe and robust.
 Currently focused on:
-- Mechanistic interpretability and model evaluation
+- Mechanistic interpretability and Model Evaluation
 - Adversarial robustness and AI security
-- Probabilistic approaches to machine learning
 - Connections between AI and philosophy of mind

 ## 📫 Get in Touch